assimtech/dislog-bundle/README.md

             resource: /tmp/my.log
 ```

-### Doctrine Object Manager
+### Doctrine Entity Manager

-The doctrine mapping definitions included with the bundle are placed in non-default paths intentionally to prevent automapping from accidently loading into the wrong object manager.
+The doctrine mapping definitions included with the bundle are placed in non-default paths intentionally to prevent automapping from accidently loading into the wrong entity manager.

 E.g. If you have an application which uses both DoctrineORM (for your normal application entities) as well as DoctrineMongoDB (for Dislog) we don't want DoctrineORM to detect and load the mapping information from DislogBundle's ApiCall.orm.xml.
 If it did, you may end up with a table being created if you also use `doctrine:schema:update` or Doctrine Migrations.

 This means mapping information for Dislog must be loaded manually.

-**WARNING: It is advisable to avoid using your application's default object manager as a `flush()` from dislog may interfere with your application**
+**WARNING: It is advisable to avoid using your application's default entity manager as a `flush()` from dislog may interfere with your application**

 #### Doctrine ORM